Saturday, 27 February 2016

 Missing the Mark: A Fairytale.

 Once upon a time there was a beautiful princess who lived a life of leisure wandering the meadows and hills and woods of her father’s kingdom.
-She was a happy princess, apart from one thing: she was lonely and felt the need of a companion to share her walks and wile away the long winter nights when the world is white with snow and they might watch Jack Frost roasting on an open fire in a state of blissful togetherness.
+She was a happy princess, apart from one thing: she was lonely and felt the need of a companion to share her walks and wile away the long winter nights when the world is white with snow, and where they might watch Jack Frost roasting on an open fire in a state of blissful togetherness.

 But she didn’t complain, especially on a day like the day in question when the world was white with May and everybody was going around blowing trumpets.
 She was walking along a woodland path close to a pool where the fish were plopping and the hares were hopping and none of them ever thought to go shopping, when she saw a frog sitting alone in the shade of an old oak tree.